Heat Pump vs. Air Conditioner: What’s Best for Your Home?

 Heat pumps are an energy-efficient way to provide both heating in the winter and cooling in the summer.
 They work by exploiting the fact that heat naturally wants to go from locations of higher temperatures to locations of lower temperatures.

-Specifically, the pump extracts heat from a source (the low-temperature location) and transfers it to a “sink” (the high-temperature location).
+Heat pumps work by extracting heat from a source (the low-temperature location) and transferring it to a “sink” (the high-temperature location).
 In cooling mode, your home is the source: thermal energy is extracted from it and transferred to the outside, the sink.
 The reverse takes place during heating mode: thermal energy is extracted from the source, the outside air, and transferred to inside your home.
 This may sound surprising, but even at -18°C outside, the air contains enough thermal energy to generate 85% of the energy required to produce 21°C heat inside.

 In Canada, the following two sources of thermal energy are most common: